Is Climate Havoc Inevitable?

 We have an obligation to future generations to determine whether a future with SAI would be significantly better than one without it.

-Four Pillar Climate Strategy
+Four-Pillar Climate Strategy

 While we focus our funding on sunlight reflection methods (SRM), we recognize that SRM is only one part of a comprehensive approach to combating climate change.
 We advocate for a four-pillar climate strategy: mitigation, adaptation, carbon dioxide removal (CDR), and SRM.
 Each plays an essential role in addressing the climate crisis.